Artgobblers-community/Contests/results-of-the-rt-contest.md

 After determining the first winner, we will remove all his mentions from our list, recount the number of items, divide the hash of the second transaction by the number of its items, and so on,

-In this way, we will determine three winners,
+In this way, we will determine three winners.

 The transactions will be signed shortly.
 Good luck!